-Once the college has determined that a NCO is appropriate and identified its proper scope, the Office of Campus Safety and Security will issue the NCO.
-The Office of Campus Safety and Security will arrange for the requesting party to sign the NCO.
-The requesting party will receive a copy of their order as well as any additional information about the NCO.
+The Title IX Coordinator will arrange for the requesting party to sign the NCO.
+The requesting party will receive a copy of their order and any additional information about the NCO.

-The following offices will contact the responding party for an appointment to discuss the NCO:
+The Title IX Coordinator will contact the responding party for an appointment to discuss the NCO.

-At the meeting, the Title IX Coordinator or her appropriate deputy, in conjunction with Campus Safety and Security (CSS), will review the terms of the NCO and the precipitating incident(s) with the responding party, the responding party will sign an acknowledgement that they have received and reviewed their order, and will receive a copy of their order and any additional information about the NCO.
-The applicable staff office will then notify the requesting party that the NCO is in effect.
+At the meeting, the Title IX Coordinator will review the terms of the NCO and the precipitating incident(s) with the responding party, and the responding party will sign an acknowledgment that they have received and reviewed their order and will receive a copy of their order and any additional information about the NCO.

 Modifying a NCO

 Either party may request modifications to a NCO at any time by contacting the Title IX Coordinator or the applicable deputy.
 The Title IX Committee for Student Concerns (defined below) will consider all applicable facts and circumstances when deciding whether to modify, or discontinue a NCO.